Greystoke: The Legend of Tarzan, Lord of the Apes: Hugh Hudson

 Hudson said the film was "about Adam and Eve, the Garden of Eden.
 It's about the loss of innocence and about the evolutionary urge.
 This boy is discovered by a Belgian, d'Arnot, and he's taught language.
 Up to that point he's very contented, but d'Arnot is the snake in the myth.
 He gives him the word, and from that point you could say he's lost.
 The question is, does he have to go on to join society, or not?
 The story asks you to consider how society lives, halfway between the apes and the angels, aspiring to go up yet coming from down there.
 It's about the battle of nature and nurture, nature and culture – a dilemma, a terrible dichotomy in us all.
 It's about the freedom of the jungle and the distortions and strictures of society, and how perhaps we can't do without either of them.
 There's not enough nature in society, and maybe not enough society in nature.
 The thing is about that sort of balance, which is so tender, so difficult to achieve, yet so essential to all of us.
 It's about two opposing forces, which shouldn't be opposing at all."
 Towne had done tests involving real apes but Hudson felt this was too difficult and decided to use humans in ape costumes.

+Editor Anne Cotes felt it was a mistake for Hudson to produce beucase while Hudsns was "I think, a very, very talented director, but he’s his own worst enemy because he’s, you know, he makes a lot of problems for himself....
+Hugh needed a very strong producer to keep him on the sort of straight path, and go exactly where he was going."
+She said Hudson "got this other idea about building the film around Tarzan and D’Arnot" and "all Jane’s scenes started going out the window, and he started building up this character of D’Arnot.
+And, Tarzan, you know how, Tarzan’s effect on D’Arnot’s life and things like that, which really weren’t of any interest to the audience whatsoever.
+And shot a whole lot of stuff, shot a whole lot of, thousands of pounds worth, in fact maybe a million pounds’ worth of special effect effects shots of a volcano and stuff like that, which was, and people falling into the lava and things, which, none of which was ever used in the movie.
+It all came out."